Call4Cloud | MMP-C | Autopilot | Device Preparation

 There is also a cool Matrix available to understand when its enabled and when it’s not.

-Maybe you were excepting this security feature was a part of the Microsoft Defender for Endpoint baseline, but I have to put you out of that dream.
+Maybe you thought this security feature was part of the Microsoft Defender for Endpoint baseline, but I have to put you out of that dream.

 It’s missing Exploit protection, as it was removed in the MDM security Baseline in December 2020.